sanad4k/ObsidianSync/README.md

 # Automated Obsidian Sync on Android with Termux and Git

 who is this for :
-    you have obsidian and want a no cost way to sync between your phone and computer thanks to GIT plugin by  for computer it works fine but for phones they are not usable so this approach solves it by using termux to run proper git on phones and use it to sync notes on regular basis
+    You have obsidian and want a no-cost way to sync between your phone and computer Thanks to the GIT plugin by Vinzent , it works fine on the computer, but for phones they are not usable so this approach solves it by using termux to run proper git on phones and use it to sync notes on regular basis